GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{lace} recognition, the task of recognizing previously visited locations when traversing an environment, is a vital component of many applications in embodied intelligence and is essential for reliable loop closures in simultaneous location and mapping (SLAM) or global relocalisation when deployed in a GPS-denied environment.
-The current state-of-the-art for place recognition is dominated by deep learning-based methods \cite{Komorowski_2021_WACV,komorowski2022improving,vid2022logg3d,wiesmann2022kppr,hui2021pptnet}, which achieve remarkable performance when training and testing data share a similar distribution.
-However, the performance of these learning-based approaches degrades significantly in the presence of domain shifts between the training and testing data.
-Variations in the sensor, adversarial weather conditions, or major environmental shifts (\eg{} urban to offroad) can pose a significant challenges to the generalisability of LiDAR place recognition models, impacting their ability to be deployed over a wider range of platforms and environments \cite{ramezani2023deep}.
+\IEEEPARstart{P}{lace} recognition, the task of recognizing previously visited locations when traversing an environment, is a vital component of many applications in embodied intelligence and is essential for reliable loop closures in simultaneous localization and mapping (SLAM) or global relocalisation when deployed in a GPS-denied environment.
+The current state-of-the-art for place recognition is dominated by deep learning-based methods \cite{Komorowski_2021_WACV,komorowski2022improving,vid2022logg3d,wiesmann2022kppr,hui2021pptnet}, which achieve remarkable performance when training and test data share a similar distribution.
+However, the performance of these learning-based approaches degrades significantly in the presence of domain shifts between the training and test data. {While using a probabilistic approach can be sufficient to overcome this gap in the case of minor domain shifts \cite{bhutta2022so}, variations in the sensor, adversarial weather conditions, or major environmental shifts (\eg{} urban to natural) can pose significant challenges to the generalisability of LiDAR place recognition models, impacting their ability to be deployed over a wider range of platforms and environments \cite{ramezani2023deep}.}

-A straightforward solution to addressing this problem is to refine a model by re-training using additional labelled samples on the testing environment.
+A straightforward solution to addressing this problem is to refine a model by re-training using additional labelled samples on test environment.
 However, ground truth for training place recognition models is generally obtained using GPS or SLAM, leading to difficulties when re-training on environments which are either GPS-denied or sufficiently large and complex enough to introduce failures into the SLAM solution.
 In addition, the source data initially used to train the model may not be available at test-time due to privacy or accessibility reasons.
-Ideally the model should be adapted to the testing data in a self-supervised manner, using only the pre-trained model parameters point clouds from the target domain.
+Ideally, the model should be adapted to the test data in a self-supervised manner, using only the pre-trained model parameters from the target domain.
 This setting is known as Test-Time Adaptation (TTA).